The Complete Guide To 360 Feedback – The Art Of Constructive Criticism

 360 feedback can provide employees with valuable insights into their performance and areas of development.
 Here’s how an employee can make the most of this process:

 Approach the process with an open mind.
 Accept that everyone has areas for improvement and see this as an opportunity for growth rather than criticism.
-Recognize that your colleagues are offering their perspectives to help you perform better, not to undermine you.
+Recognize that your colleagues offer their perspectives to help you perform better, not undermine you.

 Don’t just glance at the feedback; take time to digest and understand it.
 Look for common themes, as these are likely the most accurate reflections of your behaviour.
 Also, identify any discrepancies between how you view yourself and how others see you.